Dortmund-Dorstfeld station: History

 The first station in Dortmund-Dorstfeld was already opened by 1874, but it no longer exists.
-The current station was opened on 24 September 1983, when the S1, which until then ended at Bochum, were extended to Dortmund.
+The current station was opened on 24 September 1983, when the S1, which until then ended at Bochum, was extended to Dortmund.
 It does not use the old line of the Bergisch-Märkische Railway Company but a new line built in the 1980s that runs through tunnels and over many structures to give access to the Technical University of Dortmund.
 On 25 May 1984, the S4 service commenced on an above-ground route, which had previously been operated by class 212 locomotives, hauling Silberling carriages.
 On 3 June 1991, line S2 was opened between Dortmund-Dorstfeld and the Dortmund-Mengede, not running on the old line of the Cologne-Minden Railway Company, but a new line, which was built by Deutsche Bundesbahn in order to improve services to northwest Dortmund.

 Current situation

 Dortmund-Dorstfeld station in 2006.
 Interchange between the S2 and S4 lines.

 Underground platforms (S1) of Dortmund-Dorstfeld station in 2010.

 The entrance building is built over the tracks and has stairs and lifts to all platforms.
 It was built by Deutsche Bundesbahn in the 80s, when the S-Bahn was introduced in Dortmund.
 There is no historic station building.
-The station is only served by line S1 of the Rhine-Ruhr S-Bahn.
+The station is only served by the S1 line of the Rhine-Ruhr S-Bahn.
 It is classified by Deutsche Bahn as a category 3 station.